Why are some varieties of liquid Marseille soap more expensive than others?

 Brand positioning and marketing

 In the competitive world of liquid Marseille soaps, brand positioning is a major strategic lever.
 It's not just a question of offering a cleaning product, but rather of conveying a story, an identity, even an art of living.
-The most prestigious brands spare no expense to imbue their products with a singular essence that transcends their primary function.
+The most prestigious brands spare no expense to infuse their products with a singular essence that transcends their primary function.
 This inevitably involves captivating advertising campaigns, sleek packaging designs and spellbinding storytelling that appeal to a refined clientele.
 This meticulous work on brand image not only has an impact on the price of the soap, but also secures its place in the sphere of high-end products.

 Production and distribution costs

-The path taken by liquid Marseille soap from the rigorous selection of raw materials to its arrival in our homes is punctuated by costly stages that fully justify its price positioning.
+The path taken by liquid Marseille soap from the rigorous selection of raw materials to its arrival in our homes is punctuated by costly stages which fully justify its price positioning.
 Traditional or environmentally-friendly processes often involve higher costs than standardized industrial methods.
 What's more, enlisting the services of skilled craftsmen to preserve unique know-how also comes at a price.
 Distribution is no exception; choosing exclusive channels or offering an irreproachable customer experience are all aspects that enrich the perceived value of the product while influencing its final cost.
 So, behind the price tag lie not only the excellence and uniqueness of the soap itself, but also all the ethics and passion that drive those who create it.